xfzhang823/bot0-thought-graph/README.md

 ## Installation

-Requires Python 3.12 or newer.
+Requires Python 3.10 or newer.

+Python support is declared in the package metadata and lockfile as `>=3.10`.
+The test suite is currently validated on Python 3.12; the repository does not yet define a multi-version CI matrix.

 ```bash
 uv add bot0-thought-graph